chanan-hash/Monopoly/Readme.md

 ### Monopoly - game logic
 This class is the **heart** of the project, manges all the game itself- rolling the dice, moving the players, buying streets, stations, utilities..., picking up cards, jail, buying houses, payingrent, checking if the game is finished and who is the winner, etc.
+The rationale on working on it, is to imagine the game and the moves, and according to that start building everything.
 The idea here that we have object that runs it all and using the board, slots and players, if we want we can create another gamelogic according to new rules that we want, and using the board slot and what we want.
 You can see all the details in the class itself.